 - local environment

 - neighbourhood communities

 Links to the relevant documents are below: the policy document should answer most questions about our Grants, however feel free to speak to a councillor or call the Clerk’s office for more information.

-Click below to download one pdf file containing the three documents
+Click below for the documents